-If you need a job, you’ll most likely be facing increased competition for fewer available positions.
+If you need a job, you’ll most likely be facing increased competition for available positions.
 Admittedly, not the most encouraging position to be in.
-Apart from the impact the coronavirus pandemic had on employment, it caused many employers to adopt new technologies and practices for vetting job candidates – including integrating live and on-demand virtual interviews into their hiring processes.
+Apart from the impact the coronavirus pandemic had on employment, it caused many employers to adopt new technologies and practices for vetting job candidates – including integrating live Zoom and recorded interviews into their hiring processes.

-Live vs On-Demand Virtual Interviews
+Live Zoom Interviews vs Recorded Interviews

-An On-Demand/Asynchronous virtual interview is a one-way session in which a candidate records themselves answering a set of interview questions, usually on platforms like HireVue, Jobvite, or Montage.
+A recorded interview is a one-way session in which a candidate records themselves answering a set of interview questions, usually on platforms like HireVue, Jobvite, or Montage.
 While this allows for flexibility for both the interviewer and interviewee, it doesn’t allow a candidate to interact with their audience by asking questions or reading body language.

 Second, choose your location.
 Find a quiet room with minimal background noise and no distractions, adequate lighting (preferably natural) and no distractions behind you.
 Speaking of distractions, make sure your housemates know not to disturb you and shut any pets out of the room.
-Also, to keep yourself from looking like a creepy shadow silhouette, light should be in front of you, so don’t sit in front of a window or lamp.
+Also, to keep yourself from looking like a creepy shadow silhouette, the light should be in front of you, so don’t sit in front of a window or lamp.

-- Answer interview questions in the STAR approach.
+Answer interview questions in the STAR approach.

-- Practice, practice, practice!
+Practice, practice, practice!

 We’re Here to Help!